kwaklab-cornell/simGRO/README.md

 - High escape from pause
 ![alt txt](https://github.com/h-kwak/simGRO/blob/main/gu/gu.c2he.PNG)

-Gene body density is apparently higher in high escape.
+Gene body density is apparently higher in high escape, while other parameters are the same and pause site occupancy in low escape is ~6%.

 ### Simulation
 Run R console (or Rstudio), and load